 1. The Employer provides group term life, vision care, dental care and liability insurance at the Employer's expense and may offer other insurance benefit programs at the Employer's and/or employee's expense.
 Employees should see their Employer for an explanation of currently available insurance benefits and programs.

-WORKERS COMPENSATION SECTION 5.14
+WORKERS’ COMPENSATION SECTION 5.14

 A. POLICY